bbc/react-transcript-editor/docs/notes/draftjs/2018-11-22-draftjs-7-speaker-info.md

-# DraftJs how to add speaker info to paragraphs
+# DraftJs how to add speaker info to paragraphs - draft

 how to add decorators for time stamps and speakers at paragraph level?